bahmutov/cypress-examples/docs/recipes/contains-text-in-list.md

 # Contains text in a list

 Let's take a list and check if it contains a given text.
 We can write this test in several ways.
+Watch the video [Find Text Item Without Flake Using cy.contains Command](https://youtu.be/RyHSIk7nzD0) to see the explanation behind this recipe.

 <!-- fiddle Test 1: find items then check their text -->